 Birding Highlights: Scarlet Macaws, Orange Collared Manakin, Fiery-Billed Aracari, Baird’s Trogon, Riverside Wren, Crane Hawk, Red-breasted Blackbird, Mangrove Vireo, Mangrove Hummingbird, Scrub Greenlet, Cherrie’s Tanager, Great Tinamou, Northern Royal Flycatcher.

 Day 1.
-Cerro Lodge.
+Pacifico Lodge Hotel.
 The fascinating climatic changes due its geological development makes Costa Rica one of the most biological rich countries in the face of the earth and Pacific Lowland Forest is one of its best representations.
 Upon arrival a great meal by the sea and hotel check in.
 Around 15:00 hours we will depart to open fields in search of lapwings, thicknees, seedaters, ground doves, grosbeaks, raptors, parrots and alike.

 Overnight at Hotel Bouganvillea: Last day of the journey: International flight dates, times, pick up & drop off based on your flight Schedule.